 The procedures to be applied in the case of possibly dishonest research are given in the document “Menettelyohjeet hyvän tieteellisen käytännön loukkaamista koskevien epäilyjen käsittelemiseksi Diakonia- ammattikorkeakoulussa” (“Procedure for the handling of suspicion of breach of good scientific practice at Diaconia University of Applied Sciences”, available in Finnish).
 Theses form a part of Diak’s research work.

-Other situations requiring disciplinary action include all activities that endanger the safety of people, disturb teaching, or are otherwise improper; these situations also include cases in which a student refuses to present his/her drug test certificate, and cases in which investigations show that a student has used any drug for other than medical purposes so that his/her functioning capability has been weakened.
+Other situations requiring disciplinary action include all activities that endanger the safety of people, disturb teaching, are in breach of non-disclosure agreements or are otherwise improper; these situations also include cases in which a student refuses to present his/her drug test certificate, and cases in which investigations show that a student has used any drug for other than medical purposes so that his/her functioning capability has been weakened.
 Diak’s disciplinary actions for these situations are presented in the following instructions: “Opiskeluoikeuden peruuttaminen”, “Huumausainetestaus Diakonia-ammattikorkeakoulussa”, and “SORA-lainsäädännön edellyttämät kurin- pidolliset toimenpiteet Diakonia-ammattikorkeakoulussa” (“Revocation of the Right to Study”, “Drug Testing at Diak University of Applied Sciences”, and “Diak University of Applied Sciences’ Disciplinary Actions Under the SORA-legislation”).

 Community interpreting students may take the exam after they have completed all interpreting environment modules (KAO, SOS, TER, MAM, POL) as well as practical placements 1-3.